VictorDespaux/React-1st-steps/README.md

 Hello !

-I did this in two days, the objective was to challenge myself to create a small webapp (it is really...."lightweight") only to learn ReactJS.

-For now it'll stay as is.
-Next step is NodeJS ! :)
+This project was made to teach myself some ReactJS.